Noderrxyz/noderr-landing/LANDING_PAGE_REDESIGN_SUMMARY.md

 ## Overview

-The Noderrrr landing page has been completely redesigned based on comprehensive competitive research (Chainlink, The Graph, Lido, Rocket Pool, API3) and extraction of Noderrrr's authentic brand identity from official documentation.
-The new design positions Noderrrr as a **unique autonomous trading system** rather than a generic staking/oracle protocol.
+The Noderr landing page has been completely redesigned based on comprehensive competitive research (Chainlink, The Graph, Lido, Rocket Pool, API3) and extraction of Noderr's authentic brand identity from official documentation.
+The new design positions Noderr as a **unique autonomous trading system** rather than a generic staking/oracle protocol.

 ---